-After the researchers of the 2017 study were presented with three intelligent rebuttals published in the Proceedings of the National Academy of Sciences making it painfully clear how unrealistic and downright silly their assumptions and limitations were, they actually responded by admitting “it was never their goal to assess realistic, intermediate or desirable diets” anyway – yet the journalists so eager to write inflammatory anti-vegan headlines based on the study didn't bother to clarify or do any follow-up.
+After their limiting assumptions and faulty conclusions were challenged by three letters published in the Proceedings of the National Academy of Sciences, in the words of The Food Climate Research Network, the researchers argued that “it was never their goal to assess realistic, intermediate or desirable diets” anyway – yet the journalists so eager to write inflammatory anti-vegan headlines based on the study didn't bother to clarify or do any follow-up.

 Head over to our Food Waste & Hunger page, where we thoroughly cover why/how it is that plant-based diets can actually feed the most people, by far.

 Now let’s get into the many problems with the research study mentioned above and its widespread media coverage.